International Choreographers Residency Program

 Durham & Duke University

-ADF is held for six weeks each summer at Duke University in Durham, North Carolina.
+ADF is held for five weeks each summer at Duke University in Durham, North Carolina.
 The studios are spread across the Georgian-style campus.
 Performances by visiting dance companies occur in the Durham Performing Arts Center in downtown Durham and Reynolds Industries Theater on Duke’s West Campus.
 ADF participants are able to use Duke facilities such as swimming pools, tennis courts, bookstores, libraries, and computer labs.
 The grounds of the University include the formal Sarah P. Duke Gardens and the Nasher Museum of Art.

 An essential component of the ADF experience during the summer is the opportunity to see some of the best modern dance companies performing today.
 ICR participants will receive a complimentary ticket to one performance by each visiting company in the ADF performance series.

 ICR participants stay in Duke University apartments.
 The apartments are shared, 2-bedroom apartments located within short walking distance to the ADF offices and dance studios.

 TRAVELING TO ADF